 I think many of you already know that African Botanics is one of my favourite skincare brands.
 I love the way they combine rare botanical extracts with the latest in biotechnology to create truly unique (and effective) products.
 They have been busy creating new products, and here are my thoughts on three of their newest creations.

 Rose Treatment Essence: This is easily my favourite product of the trio.
 According to their press release, ‘the powerful combination of bioactive medicinal plants, botanical emollients, peptides, humectants, B vitamins, oligosaccharides, yeast beta-glucan and collagen boosters deliver vitality and nutrients deep into the skin.’
 The concentrated formula is designed to tighten pores and restore moisture levels while brightening, refining, hydrating and rebalancing skin’s pH levels.
-View Full Post
+View Post

 I love face oils, but until recently, I used them only at night.
 I have oily, acne-prone skin, and I always found oils too heavy for daytime use.
 I don’t know if my skin has become less oily over the years, but lately, I’ve been loving adding oils to my morning routines.
 We are approaching winter here in Melbourne, and a few drops of a light day oil (on top of a water-based hydrating serum) keeps my skin soft and glowing all day long.

 My selections below are all light and non-greasy, and they would work equally well as picks for spring/summer (in case you live in the northern hemisphere and are approaching summer, lucky you!).
 Most of my selections below will suit most skin types, including oily and acne-prone.
-View Full Post
+View Post

 If you’ve followed me long enough, you’ll know that African Botanics is one of my all-time favourite brands.
 It’s one of the only brands that has consistently wowed me.
 Sure, there are some products I love more than others, but overall, I haven’t disliked anything I’ve tried from the brand so far.
 I know the brand founders personally, and I love how they work closely with local African communities and high-tech labs to create products that marry the purest ingredients with the latest skincare technologies.
-I’ve used all of these products for a fairly long time (4 months plus), and here are my thoughts: View Full Post
+I’ve used all of these products for a fairly long time (4 months plus), and here are my thoughts: View Post

 Skin saviours from my recent Indian trip.